dx314/porkbun-dyndns/README.md

 To run as a daemon, use the -d flag or set the PBDYNDNS_DAEMON environment variable to true.

+To use your local ip address, instead of your public address, set the PBDYNDNS_LOCAL environment variable to true.

-The Porkbun DynDNS service runs in the background, continuously monitoring the local IP address of your machine and updating the specified domain or subdomain with the local IP address whenever it changes.
+The Porkbun DynDNS service runs in the background, continuously monitoring the client side IP address and updates the specified domain or subdomain whenever it changes.
-The service operates in a loop and performs the following tasks:
+The service operates in the background and performs the following tasks:

-1. Every minute, the service checks if your local IP address has changed.
-If a change is detected, it updates your domain's DNS record with the new local IP address.
-This ensures that your domain always points to the correct IP address, even if your local IP address changes frequently.
-2. Every 10 minutes, the service fetches the current DNS record from Porkbun and verifies if the IP address on the Porkbun side has changed.
-If it detects a change in the IP address on Porkbun's side, it updates the domain's DNS record with the current local IP address.
-This additional check helps maintain the consistency between the local IP address and the DNS record in case of any discrepancies.
+2. Every 10 minutes, the service fetches the current DNS record from Porkbun and verifies if the IP address on the Porkbun side or client side has changed.
+If a change is detected, the DNS record will be updated.

+## Notes

+- Connects to https://api.ipify.org to retrieve your public IP address.
+If you would like to use something else, you can change the URL in the code.

 ## Contributing